jai-jalah/Django-GraphQL-Vue-Blog/README.md

 # Django-GraphQL-Vue-Blog

-A quick way to Learn GraphQL with Django (with a side of Vue ⛰).
+A quick way to Learn GraphQL with Django (and a side of Vue ⛰).
 Sorry not sorry for the abysmal lack of styling 🙃

 ![Screenshot](Screenshot.png)